plebla372/labs/README.md

 - [Lab: Aggregations]
 - [Lab: Managing and Monitoring Premium Capacity]

+## Other Power BI Labs
+- [Using Artificial Intelligence and Power BI to Detect Picture Emotion]
 ## Learning how to self-learn

 Many of these topics are quite deep, and take time to fully absorb.
 There are several phases of learning: